rahulkr01/Pretrained_network/README.md

 Model:

 We used keras  InceptionV3 network which is pretrained on imagenet dataset.
 We removed the top layer of network, added a fc layer with 1024 nodes and an output layer with 3 nodes.
+The input image size is 224*224*3.
+We used only R,G,B bands in LANDSAT data.
+The dataset is then split into training and test data with 80% as training data and 20% as test data.

 Link to trained model:

 https://drive.google.com/open?id=1tw7o5LMoPhBvfe6ztPinupxsLIy4kVUP

 ![Inceptionnet_v3](Results/Inceptionnet_V3.png)